anaferreira7/movie-catalog/README.md

 ## Features

 - **Movie Fetching & Filtering**: Fetch movies from the TMDb API and filter by genre, release year and rating.
-- **Pagination**: Display movies with pagination, defaulting to 20 movies per page. //TODO maybe implement option for user to change
+- **Pagination**: Display movies with pagination, defaulting to 20 movies per page.
 - **Search and Filter**: Real-time search functionality to dynamically filter movies by title.
 Filters to fetch movies by genre, release year and rating.
 - **Favorite Movies**: Users can save their favorite movies and this data is persisted across sessions using Vuex.
 - **Routing & Lazy Loading**: Dynamic routing for movie detail pages with lazy-loaded routes for better performance.
 - **Responsive Design**: Fully responsive design for mobile, tablet, and desktop devices using Tailwind CSS.
-- **Movie Details**: Displays detailed information about a selected movie including title, poster, description, release date and related movies. //TODO if more info is added, update README por amor de god
+- **Movie Details**: Displays detailed information about a selected movie including title, poster, description, release date and related movies.
+-
 ## Installation & Setup

 ### Prerequisites